Yslamguly/face-detector/README.md

 # Prerequisites
 You will need [Git](https://git-scm.com/) and [NodeJs](https://nodejs.org/en/download/) (which comes with [NPM](http://npmjs.com/)) installed on your computer.
 Also you can use [Yarn](https://yarnpkg.com/) instead of NPM.

+You will need to register to [Clarifai](https://www.clarifai.com) and create your own API KEY.
+For more information [click](https://help.clarifai.com/hc/en-us/articles/4408756817047-How-do-I-use-a-Clarifai-s-pre-built-model-through-the-API-)

 # How to use 🛠
 ### From your command line: